-- safety of machines and hand tools. - literacy in measuring systems. - ecological responsibility and understanding - development of manufacturing techniques and skills - project design and development of problem solving skills through the building of projects - accurate reading of project plans
+- safety of machines and hand tools. - literacy in measuring systems. - ecological responsibility and understanding - development of manufacturing techniques and skills - project design and development of problem-solving skills through the building of projects - accurate reading of project plans

 Students will be charged for all additional materials used in projects.
+Costs will vary depending on the species of wood and quantity used.